T1OneB/CardPython/README.md

-Script by T1OneB (Pavel)
+😎 Script by T1OneB (Pavel)
 And this is script only for people understand Russian...

-I am from Russia, and my English very very bad :(
+🇷🇺 I am from Russia, and my English very very bad :(

-Before executing the script,
+💻Before executing the script,
 install the following plugins:

 1. Colorama